PipedreamHQ/pipedream/docs/docs/security/README.md

 # Security at Pipedream

-Pipedream is committed to the security of your workflows and associated data.
+Pipedream is committed to the security of your data.
 Below, we outline how we handle specific data and what we do to secure it.
 This is not an exhaustive list of security practices, but an overview of key policies and procedures.

 If you have any questions that aren't covered below, or if you'd like to report a suspected vulnerability, please contact us at <span style="font-weight: bold">security@pipedream.com</span>.